ArmindoFlores/ao3_api/README.md

 >>> print(' '.join(text.split(' ')[:20]))  # Print the first 20 words

 Chapter Text
-It all starts with a suggestion.“Hey, we should make this a thing,” Midoriya says one day, out of the
+It all starts with a suggestion.
+"Hey, we should make this a thing," Midoriya says one day, out of the
 >>>
 ```